 The scaphoid PA axial view is part of a four view series of the scaphoid, wrist and surrounding carpal bones.
 It is a complementary projection to the PA view demonstrating the scaphoid free from superimposition.

 The scaphoid PA view is part of a four view series of the scaphoid, wrist and surrounding carpal bones.
 Although performed PA the view can often be referred to an AP view.

 the affected arm if possible is flexed at 90° so the arm and wrist...

 Scapholunate advanced collapse (SLAC) refers to a pattern of wrist malalignment that has been attributed to post-traumatic or spontaneous osteoarthritis of the wrist.

 It is often a consequence of a non-united scaphoid fracture or untreated scapholunate dissociation and rotatory sublu...

 Scapholunate dissociation represents a significant ligamentous wrist injury that is important to identify on imaging.
 There is disruption of the scapholunate ligament with resultant instability.
 The condition may also be known as rotary subluxation of the scaphoid.

-The scapholunate interval is a radiographic measurement of the scapholunate joint on PA wrist projections.
-Abnormal widening is indicative of scapholunate dissociation.
+The scapholunate interval is the radiographic measurement of the scapholunate joint on PA wrist projections.
+Abnormal widening is indicative of injury to the scapholunate ligament that occurs with scapholunate dissociation.